Insights

 Use these patterns to choose the right credentials for the job.

-Use API Login ID plus Transaction Key, stored server-side.
+• If your server submits transactions to Authorize.Net: use API Login ID plus Transaction Key, stored server-side.

-Use the Signature Key to verify the message hash for each notification, server-side.
+• If your system receives gateway webhooks: use the Signature Key to verify the message hash for each notification, server-side.

-Verify both endpoint and credential environment.
+• If something worked in test but fails in production: verify endpoint and credential environment.
 Mixed environment configuration is the most common root cause of credential failures.

 Sandbox vs Production: avoiding the most common failure mode

-Many credential issues are not caused by Authorize.Net downtime or API instability.
-They are caused by environment mismatches.
 A sandbox credential on a production endpoint will fail.
 A production credential on a sandbox endpoint will fail.
-Treat environment separation as part of your production readiness checklist.

 Recommended operating practice

-Name secrets explicitly by environment, for example
+• Name secrets explicitly by environment, for example ANET_PROD_TRANSACTION_KEY and ANET_SANDBOX_TRANSACTION_KEY.

-Validate configuration at application startup.
+• Validate configuration at application startup.
 Refuse to boot if required credentials are missing or the selected endpoint does not match the configured environment.

-Keep separate merchant logins and credential storage for sandbox and production.
+• Keep separate merchant logins and credential storage for sandbox and production.

 Troubleshooting: symptom, likely cause, first fix